tiborsimon/simple-input-parser/README.md

 - defining the names of the parameters
 - defining it's type

-This is enough information for __SImple Input Parser__ to parse the given input, and during the parsing, executing a simple type checking.
+This is enough information for __Simple Input Parser__ to parse the given input, and during the parsing, executing a simple type checking.

 The `simple_input_parser()` function returns the parameter array with the updated values in it.